+(6) EVENTIVE-CO

-- (6) Eventive-CO - a.
+- a.
 A silly smile was smiled.
 [Passivization] - b.
 Fred smiled a silly smile and Sandy smiled it too.
 [Pronominalization] - c.
 What did Fred smile?
 [Questioning] - d.
 A silly smile, Fred smiled.
 [Topicalization] - e.
 Fred smiled the smile for which he was famous.
-[No Definite Determiner]
+[No Definiteness Restriction]

-The CO of the eventive-CO refers to an event or functions as a predicate.
+The CO of the EVENTIVE-CO refers to an event or functions as a predicate.
 This is why it cannot be passivized, pronominalized or wh-questioned.
-The COCA examples also support this, but yield enough examples of the referential-CO with such syntactic phenomena.
+The COCA examples also support this, but yield enough examples of the REFERENTIAL-CO with such syntactic phenomena:

+(7) REFERENTIAL-CO

-- (7) Referential-CO - a.
+- a.
 During the first year of life, up to twenty different songs are sung to babies with accompanying movements that build physical skills.
 [Passivization] - b.
-Today, we have the freedom to sing our song.
+Today, we have the freedom to sing our song .
 And it will be definitely heard by others.
 [Pronominalization] - c.
 What song would you like to sing?
-[Questioning]
+[Questioning] - d.
+We kind of feel out of control of the situation, actually.
+But that first song, we would sing it at each other's shows.
+[Topicalization]

-As observed here, the CO of the referential-CO, referring to an individual, can be passivized or pronominalized.
+As observed here, the CO of the REFERENTIAL-CO, referring to an individual, can be passivized or pronominalized.
 It can also be wh-questioned or topicalized.